HM2468/echogramlib/README.md

       $ bundle install              #update all gems
       $ rails db:migrate            #create tables in your postgresql database
       $ rails db:seed               #generate fake records in some tables for testing use
-      $ rake bears:importdata       #import data from csv file to your database
+      $ rake  data:importdata       #import data from csv file to your database

 #well done now you should have all data in your database, you can check it by pgadmin4 or postgre client command line